Azure/azure-functions-openai-extension/samples/rag/README.md

 Once you have a Kusto cluster and database, you can run the sample by following these steps:

 1. Update the `KustoConnectionString` value in `local.settings.json` to match your Kusto cluster and database names.
-1. In case of multiple search providers, it is necessary to configure the type from the `host.json` as shown in below snippet.
+1. Always configure the search provider type in the `host.json` as shown in below snippet.

     ```json
     "extensions": {